top of page

 APPROACH

 My training in the performing arts took place in Paris in the 70’s under Jacques Lecoq, who taught a physical approach to theater of creation.
+I also studied with Étienne Decroux and took classes at the École Nationale du Cirque under the direction of Annie Fratellini.

 We are vertical structures on a horizontal journey to find a state of equilibrium.